jnozzi/cocoadev.com/markdown/IPodDiscussion.md

 ----

 On #2, we might not need Apple's help for that.
 The iPod OS is not Apple-designed, they bought it from a third party.
-I visited their site once, but I can't recall the name. -- General/DustinVoss
+I visited their site once, but I can't recall the name. -- DustinVoss

 Well, it certainly can be done without Apple's help.
 Just ask whoever got Linux running on iPods.
-(See http://ipodlinux.sourceforge.net/) -- General/AngelaBrett, who wishes she could use the new software on her old iPod
+(See http://ipodlinux.sourceforge.net/) -- AngelaBrett, who wishes she could use the new software on her old iPod

-Apple just posted some hardware information at http://developer.apple.com/hardware/ipod/. -- General/DustinVoss
+Apple just posted some hardware information at http://developer.apple.com/hardware/ipod/. -- DustinVoss

 ----

-I believe the name of the company is General/PortalPlayer and the OS is called tango.
+I believe the name of the company is PortalPlayer and the OS is called tango.

 -Jeremy